DataBiosphere/azul/README.md

 Subscription requires credentials to a service account that has the required privileges to create another service account under which the subscription is then made.
-This indirection exists to faciliate shared deployments without having to share any one person's Google credentials.
+This indirection exists to facilitate shared deployments without having to share any one person's Google credentials.
 The indexer service account must belong to a GCP project that is whitelisted in the DSS instance to which the indexer is subscribed to.
 The credentials of the